Web Design, Development, Maintenance, SEO, Email Marketing, Ventura CA

 Consider the following:

-• 39% of visitors leave a website if images won’t load or take too long to load.
+• 39% of visitors leave a website if images won’t load or take too long.

-• 44% will leave a company’s website if there’s no contact information or phone number.
+• 44% will leave a company’s website without contact information or phone number.

 • 38% will stop engaging with a website if they find it unattractive.

-• 70-80% research a small business online before visiting it or purchasing something from it.
+• 70-80% research a small business online before purchasing or visiting in person.

-Having a mobile responsive website that loads quickly is no longer a “nice to have”.
-If your website isn’t easy for visitors to view and navigate on their mobile device’s screen, or doesn’t load quickly, they’re going to leave.
-They may return when they’re on a desktop or laptop; or in the meantime they might find another business that offers similar products and services and not return to your website.
-Are you ready to bring those customers back?
-Contact Debbie to schedule a complimentary website consultation.
+A mobile responsive website that loads quickly is no longer a “nice to have.”
+If your website isn’t easy for visitors to view and navigate on their mobile devices, they will leave.
+People will also click away from a slow website.
+They may return when they’re on a desktop or laptop.
+Or, they might find another business that offers similar products and services.

 —